symbol/symbol-docs/source/concepts/namespace.rst

 - An account or mosaic can be linked to many namespaces but one namespace can only be linked to one account or mosaic.
 - An account can assign a namespace to any account that :doc:`permits receiving <account-restriction>` AddressAliasTransaction.
-- An account can only link the alias to a mosaicId when the account is the creator of the mosaic.
+- An account can only link the alias to a mosaic id when the account is the creator of the mosaic.

 .. _namespace-rental-fee: